MathieuBuisson/PSCodeHealth/docs/Metrics.md

   - More difficult and risky to change/refactor/maintain

 #### Default thresholds : ([Source](http://www.ndepend.com/docs/code-metrics#CC))
-  - Warning : greater or equal to 15
+  - Warning : greater than 15
-  - Fail : greater or equal to 30
+  - Fail : greater than 30

 For more details on how the cyclomatic complexity is calculated, please refer to [this article](http://theshellnut.com/measuring-powershell-code-complexity-why-and-how/).